copperwater/xNetHack/doc/xnh-changelog-7.0.md

     you take from worn armor.
 These do not stack with each other.
   - A wielded wand matching the spell you want to cast provides a direct boost rather than lumping into "effective Int".
+- Grass patches appear in the Ranger quest start level.

 ### Interface changes